ottofabian/OIP/README.md

 ## Results

-The best values found for each function can be found here:
+The best values found for each function can be viewed here:

 - [Results](https://github.com/DaWe1992/OIP/blob/master/results)